Koverkill/toolchain/dotfiles/.config/nvim/README.md

 2. :Ack! weirdness
 3. rg for non reanimate directories i.e. this error message (|| No files were searched, which means ripgrep probably applied a filter you didn't expect.
 Try running again with --debug.)
+4. Named ack buffer
+5. .h files as c file types rather than cpp
+6. reanimate style notes while in the reanimate dir
+7. Auto reload on buffer change
+8. Start telescope instead of nerdtree